ratnesh1729/dotfiles/README.md

   * For better colors on Mac terminals use color prefix before opening command `TERM=xterm-256color emacs`

 ## Bug
    * Rarely an error saying flycheck-mode failed will appear when opening a C++ buffer.
    * Very rarely emacs will hang when working in a C++ buffer (seems related to rtags).
    * If you experience display glitches or issue with indentation, make sure to upgrade to emacs 26.
+   * IPython mode's EIN currently cannot have automatic whitespace removal.

 ## Usage Notes
    * For some reason cmake-ide install fails.
 Just install using emacs.
    * Follow `install` section above.
    * Make sure cask and Jedi and irony-server are installed.
+   * I change themes frequently so I have a lot of themes pre-installed in display/_init.el

 ### Rtags for C/C++ code completion
    * For Cmake based project use cmake to compile with output of compile commands.json
    * For C: to create compile_commands.json (Makefile project) use Bear.
 If you do not want to use bear then follow - https://eklitzke.org/using-emacs-and-rtags-with-autotools-c++-projects (section - configuring gcc wrapper).
+   * Checkout full keybindings in development/c/_init.el file.

 ### Python and IPython
    * For jupyter make sure right kernels are installed.